CheckPointSW/cp-mgmt-api-go-sdk/README.md

 `find_duplicate_ip` - demonstrates searching for all the hosts that share the same IP address.

+`auto_publish` - demonstrates using auto publish feature by running multiple threads that create new network groups.

 ## Instructions

 The SDK can be imported to an other Go projects: